vikaskumr/dark-crystal-implemenation/README.md

 ```js
 const packed = packLabel(secret, label)
 ```

+Pack a secret together with a descriptive label, using a protocol buffer.
+- `secret` should be a buffer or a string.
+- `label` is an optional argument which if given should be a string containing some useful contextual information about the secret.
+- returns a buffer

 ```js
 const { secret, label } = unpackLabel(packed)
 ```
+- `packed` is a buffer created with `packLabel`
+- returns an object with properties `secret` and `label`, which will be a buffer and a string respectively.
+If no label was given, `label` will be the empty string.

 ```js
 const keypair = signingKeypair()
 ```

+Generate a keypair for signing.
+- Returns a keypair object with properties `publicKey`, `secretKey` which are buffers.

 ```js
 const signedShard = signShard(shard, keypair)
 ```
+Sign a message, and pack the signature together with the message.

 - `shard` is a buffer
 - `keypair` is either a keypair object or a secret key given as a buffer.
 - returns a buffer, which contains both the shard and the signature.